 Did you know you can attach up to four images to a single Tweet?
 The images are displayed as a preview collage in your followers’ timelines.
 They can also click to view each photo individually.
 This offers a way for your Tweets to be more attention grabbing, increasing the chance that your followers will engage with them and share with their own followers.

 Want your audience to see a particular tweet, pin it to the top of your profile so when they visit your profile it’s the first thing they see.
-This will increase engagement and reach of the post.
+This will increase the engagement and reach of the post.

 It’s a good idea to ensure that your content is being seen by as many audience members as possible.
 Hashtags make this possible.
 Hashtags enable your Tweets to be grouped with other tweets using the same hashtag.
 This means that not only will those looking for that specific hashtag find your content easily.
 Try to be specific when using hashtags that are relevant to your post.
-Please don’t have more hashtags than word and don’t hashtag everything #spam #fail.
+Please don’t have more hashtags than words and don’t hashtag everything #spam #fail.

 Follow people to fill your feed with relevant industry content that you can share so your audience can see.
 Also following more people can increase your own followers because they are more likely to you follow back.
 Especially, if they are in your industry or are interested in your business.
 By doing this, you’ll be attracting new followers that will actually engage with you, share your content, and potentially become customers.